-- 38. The auditor should include the following in the audit documentation: (Ref: par.
-A149-A152) - a.
+38. The auditor should include the following in the audit documentation: (Ref: par.
+A148-A151)

+- a.
 Key elements of the auditor's understanding of the entity and its environment, including the entity's internal control related to the entity's accounting estimates - b.
-The linkage of the auditor's further audit procedures with the assessed risks of material misstatement at the relevant assertion level, taking into account the reasons (whether related to inherent risk or control risk) given to the assessment of those risks
+The linkage of the auditor's further audit procedures with the assessed risks of material misstatement at the relevant assertion level, taking into account the reasons given to the assessment of those risks - c.
+The auditor's responses when management has not taken appropriate steps to understand and address estimation uncertainty - d.
+Indicators of possible management bias related to accounting estimates, if any, and the auditor's evaluation of the implications for the audit, as required by paragraph 32